-Under certain circumstances, students may elect to have previously completed courses from consecutive terms disregarded in the computation of their cumulative grade point average (GPA).
-This process is known as academic renewal, defined in accordance with Title 5, California Code of Regulations, Sections 55763, 55765.
-Various restrictions apply, including the following:
+Under certain circumstances, students may elect to have previously completed courses disregarded in the computation of their cumulative grade point average (GPA).
+This process is known as academic renewal, defined in accordance with Title 5, California Code of Regulations, Section 55046.Students must complete the following requirements:

-- Accompanying the petition must be evidence that (a) previous work in question was substandard (less than C or the equivalent), and (b) the previous substandard work does not reflect the student’s current performance or capabilities.
+- Accompanying the petition must be evidence that the previous substandard work does not reflect the student’s current performance or capabilities.

-- When coursework is disregarded in the computation of the cumulative GPA, the student’s academic record will be annotated; all coursework remains legible, ensuring a true and complete academic history.
+- When coursework is disregarded in the computation of the cumulative GPA, the student’s academic record will be annotated; all coursework remains on record, ensuring a true and complete academic history.
 Academic renewal actions are irreversible.

 Academic renewal procedures may not conflict with the District’s obligation to retain and destroy records or with the instructor’s ability to determine a student’s final grade.